-4224OS-02-15-final-phone.png graphics: if there's a way to make this long image viewable all the way to the footer without it taking an entire page (like break it into a side by side column?) whatever you think best -tbs
+4224OS-02-15-final-phone.png

 Don't forget the Favicon and Touch icon!

+You certainly don't need a favicon or touch icon, but it does add a finishing touch.
+Let’s work through the steps to do it.

+Adding a favicon

-You certainly don't need a favicon or touch icon, but many designers view it as an indication that the site's designer didn't go that extra mile.
-Favicons are those little 16 x 16 icons that appear next to the URL in the address bar of a web browser.
+Favicons are those little 16 x 16px icons that appear next to the URL in the address bar of a web browser.
 They also show up on the tabs (if you're using a tabbed browser), in your bookmarks, as well as on shortcuts on your desktop or other folders in Windows XP and Vista.

-The easiest (and quickest) way to create a favicon is to take your site's logo, or key graphic (in this case, the opened "O" in Open Source), and size it down to 16 x 16 pixels; then save it as a .gif or .png file.Place this file in the root of your site and include it with the following tag placed in the header of your index.html file (in Chapter 3, we'll discuss the details of making it part of the template):
+The easiest (and quickest) way to create a favicon is to take your site's logo, or key graphic (in this case, the opened O in Open Source), and size it down to 16 x 16 pixels; then save it as a .gif or .png file.

-<link rel="shortcut icon" href="favicon.png" type="image/x-icon" />

-This works great in all browsers except IE, and that includes IE7 and IE8 (to my disbelief!).
-To ensure your favicon works in all browsers, you must save it in the official Windows icon .ico format.

-If you're using Photoshop, there's a plugin from Telegraphics you can install that will allow you to save in the Windows icon format; it is available at http://www.telegraphics.com.au/sw/ (for Windows and Mac).
-Installing this plugin will allow you to save in the Windows Icon format when you select Save As from your File option.

-If you're using GIMP, we'll then it's even easier.
-While I still do most of my design work in Photoshop, when it comes to generating favicons, I gladly just switch over to GIMP.
-Simply choose to Save As in the Windows Icon . *.ico format instead of PNG or GIF.
+For advice on creating a favicon, see the page on the WordPress codex at http://codex.wordpress.org/Creating_a_Favicon.